lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Use of Attestation with Certification Signing Requests"
-abbrev: "TODO - Abbreviation"
+abbrev: "CSR Attestation Attributes"
-category: info
+category: std

 docname: draft-todo-yourname-protocol-latest
 submissiontype: IETF  # also: "independent", "IAB", or "IRTF"